mattzano/splicing/README.md

 ## Setting up your comparisons

-To compare groups, we need to go int the config/comparisons.yaml and edit it
+To compare groups, we need to go int the config/comparisons.yaml and edit it.
+You can either compare pairwise (first and second examples) or by pooling some of the conditions together (third example)

 Here's an example from the sample sheet above